pineal-development/generator/README.md

 ## Roadmap

+Planned features for the project.
+Will be adding features as I think of them.

 - [x] Generate files
 - [x] Generate files from config
+- [ ] Generate module files
+  - [ ] BasePresenter
+  - [ ] Presenter
+  - [ ] Templates
 - [ ] Add global config to customize project structure
+  - [ ] Entity Traits to use
+  - [ ] Paths to files and configs
 - [ ] Customize structure of generated files using config or some template

 ## License